SignalK/specification/gitbook-docs/security.md

 }
 ```

-In response to a valid login, the server will set a HTTP cookie and include the token type and the token value in the
+In response to a valid login, the server shall respond with a 200 (OK) status, set an HTTP session cookie and include
-body of a HTTP 200 response.
+the token type and the token value in the body of the response.
 The response `Content-Type` must be `application/json`.

 ```json
 {